 Photo by Anton Mc Geachen

-The next day brought me to the 2 bunk Andersons hut just after dark at km 467.
+The next day brought me to the 2 bunk Anderson’s hut just after dark at km 467.
 A much slower day with a lot of on/off the bike as well as the massive HAB across the Dampier Range.
 My sleep was less good here in this derelict hut as riders were coming in and setting up camp in the hours I was there.
-As I got my stuff together to prepare to leave somewhere about 2am I seen a handful of riders sleeping in their bivys outside the hut
+As I got my stuff together to prepare to leave somewhere about 2 am I saw a handful of riders sleeping in their bivys outside the hut

-The next evening at km745 I decided to stop and bivy just before entering a private farm section, there was a hut after a few hours but I decided to have rest first then start this next tough section.
-First up is the very steep Bullock Bow Saddle, a two track that I ve pushed my bike up before.
+The next evening at km745 I decided to stop and bivy just before entering a private farm section, there was a hut after a few hours but I decided to have a rest first and then start this next tough section.
+First up is the very steep Bullock Bow Saddle, a two track that I’ve pushed my bike up before.
 This time however I used my bike carrying harness which I believe was faster.
-Spectacular views await at the top and a fun single track brings me all the way to the next serious HAB.
-With bike on back once more this was a different proposition, a harder to navigate trail with stream crossings, rocks and tussock grass.
+Spectacular views await at the top and a fun single track brings me to the next serious HAB.
+With the bike on the back once more this was a different proposition, a harder-to-navigate trail with stream crossings, rocks and tussock grass.
 You are made to earn the views that greet you at the top of Stag Saddle, the highest point of the race.

-I eventually got to Tekapo about 3.30pm for a much anticipated resupply.
+I eventually got to Tekapo at about 3.30 pm for a much-anticipated resupply.
 Leaving town I was soon greeted with an incredibly strong head/crosswind that meant I only got 20kms done in 2 hours on flat terrain.
 Frustrating!
 I eventually escaped the wind and I pushed on through the hilly Black Forest Estate to finally reach Otematata after 195kms for the day.
 My race soon to be cut short

 Photo by Anton Mc Geachen

-Massive thank you to the search and rescue crew for getting me off the mountain, all the caring staff at Dunedin Hospital for my 4 night stay, you were amazing.
-The local Dunedin residents who visited me, brought clothes, food and assisted me with my bike to get home and all the people who reached out with messages of support and offers of help. it was overwhelming and beautiful, this community is strong.
+Massive thank you to the search and rescue crew for getting me off the mountain, and all the caring staff at Dunedin Hospital for my 4-night stay, you were amazing.
+The local Dunedin residents who visited me, brought clothes, and food and assisted me with my bike to get home and all the people who reached out with messages of support and offers of help. it was overwhelming and beautiful, this community is strong.

 Much Love